-14.3 RURAL BUSINESS
+16.3 RURAL BUSINESS

 It will be very important for the economic health of our rural economy to ensure the continuation of a wide range of economic activity.
-As Isle of Wight businesses become increasingly national and global in their outlook, there will be an increasing tendency for these businesses to locate near our ferry gateways to improve accessibility to cross-Solent travel and beyond - both for themselves and their customers.
-If these businesses are going to be our higher value businesses, then the Isle of Wight AONB needs to find ways of avoiding having only the low-value sectors in its area.
+As Island businesses become increasingly national and global in their outlook, there will be an increasing tendency for these businesses to locate near our ferry gateways to improve accessibility to cross-Solent travel and beyond - both for themselves and their customers.
+If these businesses are going to be our higher value businesses, then the National Landscape needs to find ways of avoiding having only the low-value sectors in its area.

-Consequently, there is a need to improve the wealth and job-creation potential of the Isle of Wight AONB, by improving the productivity of the larger sectors and promoting the growth of higher productivity sectors.
+Consequently, there is a need to improve the wealth and job-creation potential of the National Landscape, by improving the productivity of the larger sectors and promoting the growth of higher productivity sectors.
 For example, developing higher value-added tourism should see an improvement in the productivity of the hotels and catering sector.
 By encouraging and enabling the Agriculture/ Forestry/ Fishing sector to explore ways of adding value to their products, this will encourage new jobs and wealth creation in these areas.